 There are 18.7 million people out there who understand that they need life insurance, but for whatever reason, they haven’t bought it yet.
 They’re stuck in life insurance limbo.
 If you’re reading this article, there’s a good chance you’re in the same position.

-According to one industry report, the problem is that policies are just too complicated.
+According to, the problem is that policies are just too complicated.
 Life insurance companies use uncommon words in unfamiliar contexts that confuse shoppers and scare them away from buying a policy.
 At PolicyGenius, we recognize that this is a huge problem, and we want to change that and get those 18.7 million unstuck.

 Below, we’ll teach you how to apply for life insurance, walking you through every step of the application process.
 You can start from the beginning or skip to the step that’s tripping you up the most.
 Since the life insurance application process takes a few weeks, save this article as a resource.

 1. Get quotes

 You can get life insurance quotes just by putting in a few pieces of information about yourself, your current income, and your health.

 Why term life insurance?
 For most people, term life insurance makes way more sense than whole life insurance.
 Term life insurance is what most people think of when they think about life insurance: you pay a premium every month for a certain period of time, called the "term," and if you die while the policy is active, a beneficiary you choose gets a death benefit.

 Whole life insurance, sometimes called "permanent" life insurance, is a much more complicated beast.
 It’s 50% insurance policy, 50% investment portfolio, and 100% doesn’t make much sense for most shoppers.
 Read more about why we suggest term life insurance over whole life insurance.

 Before we got much further, let’s break down some of the words we just used: